BitOne/php-meminfo/README.md

 Usage
 -----
-All meminfo function take a stream handle as a parameter.
+All meminfo functions take a stream handle as a parameter.
 It allows you to specify a file (if needed with a variable name identified to your context), as well as uses standard output with the `php://stdout` stream.

 ## Information on structs size
 Display size in byte of main data structs size in PHP.
 Will mainly differ between 32bits et 64bits environments.

-̀̀meminfo_structs_size(fopen('php://stdout','w')); ̀
+    meminfo_structs_size(fopen('php://stdout','w'));

 It can be useful to understand difference in memory usage between two platforms.